Abstract

 These remarks seemingly left open the question of how, prospectively, a doctor can determine whether a medical error could result in a prison sentence; an unease that would be felt keenly for all those involved in the care of patients with potentially fatal illnesses.

-More recently, Sir Brian Leveson summarised the five critical components of the offence in the defendant owed a duty of care to the deceased; the defendant was in breach of that duty of care; it was reasonably foreseeable that the breach gave rise to an obvious and serious risk of death; the negligence did in fact cause death; the negligence which caused death was ‘so bad in all the circumstances’ as to be adjudged criminal.
+More recently, Sir Brian Leveson summarised the five critical components of the offence in R v Rudling as, the defendant owed a duty of care to the deceased; the defendant was in breach of that duty of care; it was reasonably foreseeable that the breach gave rise to an obvious and serious risk of death; the negligence did in fact cause death; the negligence which caused death was ‘so bad in all the circumstances’ as to be adjudged criminal.

 22